-Unless otherwise noted, the description which follows of the procedures and recordkeeping with respect to beneficial ownership interests in the Bonds and the Notes, payment of interest and other payments on the Bonds and the Notes to DTC participants or beneficial owners of the Bonds and the Notes, confirmation and transfer of beneficial ownership interest in the Bonds and the Notes and other bond-related transactions by and between DTC, the DTC participants and beneficial owners of the Bonds and the Notes is based solely on information provided on DTC's website and presumed to be reliable.
+Unless otherwise noted, the description which follows of the procedures and recordkeeping with respect to beneficial ownership interests in the Bonds, payment of interest and other payments on the Bonds to DTC participants or beneficial owners of the Bonds, confirmation and transfer of beneficial ownership interest in the Bonds and other bond-related transactions by and between DTC, the DTC participants and beneficial owners of the Bonds is based solely on information provided on DTC's website and presumed to be reliable.
 Accordingly, neither the City nor the Underwriter make any representation as to the completeness or the accuracy of such information or as to the absence of material adverse changes in such information subsequent to the date hereof.

-The Depository Trust Company ("DTC"), New York, NY, will act as securities depository for the Bonds and the Notes (the "Securities").
+The Depository Trust Company ("DTC"), New York, NY, will act as securities depository for the Bonds (the "Securities").
 The Securities will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered Bond certificate will be issued for each maturity of the Bonds in the aggregate principal amount of such maturity, and one fully-registered Note certificate will be issued for each interest rate of Notes, in the aggregate principal amount of such maturity, and will be deposited with DTC.
+One fully-registered Bond certificate will be issued for each maturity of the Bonds in the aggregate principal amount of such maturity and will be deposited with DTC.